 Even campaigns that are met with extreme criticism can generate sales.
 Take, for example, Protein World’s infamous ‘Are You Beach Body Ready?’ campaign for their weight loss collection.
 This sparked public outrage and the brand was accused of body shaming and sexism.
 Despite its widespread backlash, Protein World managed to rake in a reported £1 million profit against their £250,000 marketing budget.
 Hey, there’s no such thing as bad press, right?

 Controversial content, by nature, offends certain groups.
 If a brand challenges the status quo or pushes the boundaries, not everybody is going to be happy about it.
 We also live in a world where PC culture is rife, and people seem to be more sensitive than ever.
-Thanks to the power of social media, this can have a snowball effect, and before you know it you’re caught in an avalanche of furious tweets, comments and messages.
+Thanks to the power of social media marketing, this can have a snowball effect, and before you know it you’re caught in an avalanche of furious tweets, comments and messages.
 This can happen even if the offense was completely unintentional.
 For instance, Starbucks’ Red Cup Campaign was deemed anti-Christmas by religious groups and created some bad blood between them and the brand.

 A single marketing campaign can make or break your brand.
 Remember Pepsi’s disastrous Live For Now campaign?
 The main video, starring Kendall Jenner, was accused of trivialising the Black Lives Matter movement, causing major embarrassment to the brand.
 The clip was parodied countless times, and Pepsi became the laughing stock of the online world.
 Within 24 hours of releasing the ad, Pepsi wisely decided to pull the ad and make an official apology.
 So before you jump into anything, carefully consider the potential consequences for your brand’s reputation.